Criteria and prizes for the Buy Smart Competition

 We receive heaps of Buy Smart entries every year, and our judges constantly tell us that the job of finding the winners is getting harder and harder.

-Entries for the 2019 competition are now closed.
+The 2019 competition has now closed.

 We will award the following prizes this year:

 - First, second and third place in each of the 3 categories

 - 10 highly commended awards spread across all categories

 - A School Champion prize for a school (or club) that does great work supporting the Buy Smart Competition and its goals

 We get more outstanding entries than we can give prizes.
 For this reason, we also give out certificates of distinction for great entries that just miss out on a prize.

 To decide who gets a prize, we use the following judging criteria.

 - Does the entry represent the issue in a creative and memorable way?